AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/aberration/grick-ancient-xmm.md

 "actions":
 - "desc": "The grick makes one Beak attack, one Slam attack, and one Tentacles attack."
   "name": "Multiattack"
 - "desc": "Melee Attack Roll: +7, reach 10 ft.
-Hit: 22 (4d8 + 4) Piercing\
+Hit: 22 (4d8 + 4) Piercing damage."
-    \ damage."
   "name": "Beak"
 - "desc": "Melee Attack Roll: +7, reach 10 ft.
-Hit: 7 (1d6 + 4) Bludgeoning\
+Hit: 7 (1d6 + 4) Bludgeoning damage.\
-    \ damage.
-If the target is a Large or smaller creature, it has the [Prone](3-Mechanics/CLI/rules/conditions.md#Prone)\
+    \ If the target is a Large or smaller creature, it has the [Prone](/3-Mechanics/CLI/conditions.md#Prone)\
     \ condition."
   "name": "Slam"
 - "desc": "Melee Attack Roll: +7, reach 10 ft.
-Hit: 15 (2d10 + 4) Slashing\
+Hit: 15 (2d10 + 4) Slashing damage.\
-    \ damage.
-If the target is a Large or smaller creature, it has the [Grappled](3-Mechanics/CLI/rules/conditions.md#Grappled)\
+    \ If the target is a Large or smaller creature, it has the [Grappled](/3-Mechanics/CLI/conditions.md#Grappled)\
     \ condition (escape DC 14) from all four tentacles."
   "name": "Tentacles"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/aberration/token/grick-ancient-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/aberration/token/grick-ancient-xmm.webp"
 ```
 ^statblock